 Glastonbury secret sets 2022: Rumours and how find out who will play

-Bastille were rumoured to be playing a secret set, and they did just that on Thursday 23 June
+Paolo Nutini is strongly rumoured to be playing a set on Saturday

 George Ezra and Green Day are among the rumoured acts who could perform secret sets at Glastonbury.